maksimmerkulov/head-first-java-2nd-edition/README.md

     - Page 242 — Construct a Duck
     - Page 243 — Initializing the state of a new Duck
     - Page 244 — Using the constructor to initialize important Duck state
+    - Page 245 — Make it easy to make a Duck

 ![Chapter 9](images/chapter-09.png)